lapicidae/tvs-scraper/README.md

 * `--cache-validation-tolerance <BYTES>`: Tolerance in bytes for content-length comparison when ETag/Last-Modified fails to return 304.
 Default: `5` bytes.

 * `--cache-keep`: If set, cache files for past days will NOT be automatically deleted.
 By default, past days' cache files are deleted.

+* `--cache-blind-read`: If set, cached data will be used directly without re-validation if present.
+This bypasses freshness checks and conditional GET requests for cached content.

 * `--max-workers <NUMBER>`: Maximum number of concurrent workers for data fetching.
 Default: `10`.